autonomical1/ObsidianBackup/10th Grade/Language/Weekly News Project 1.8.23.md

 Date Published: 1/7/23

 # Summary
 On January 7th, 2023, House rep. Kevin McCarthy secured enough votes to become Speaker of the House.
 This is after almost 4 days of voting and 15 different voting ballots.
 McCarthy won 216-212.
 It was a very emotionally grueling vote, because McCarthy was only one vote off from getting the position in the 14th ballot.
+McCarthy succeeds Nancy Pelosi.
 # Analysis

 # Personal Response